 Although we have made great progress, feminism is still very relevant today.
 Women are still paid less than and are less likely to be promoted than men.
 Discrimination against trans, nonbinary, queer, lesbian, or nonconforming females is still very much an issue.
 Rape victims are often not taken seriously or blamed for what happened, not to mention that rape culture (catcalling, sexual harassment, jokes about rape) is still, on some level, considered acceptable in our society.

 All of my images are photographed in my studio, on my Pentax 67, in editions of 4 originals of one size.
-They are printed on the highest quality, archival, matte paper.
+They are printed on Canson Edition Etching Rag paper and mounted to Dibond, an aluminum alloy, for strength.
 Open edition prints are also available in smaller sizes.
 Visit my shop for more details or sign up for my email list to keep up with new work.

-10% of all sales is donated to Equality Now.
+10% of all sales is donated to Beauty Redefined.